LaxarJS/laxar/docs/manuals/providing_controls.md

 </span>
 ```

-It is recommended to use the control name as a prefix for any custom CSS classes, to avoid collision with other controls and libraries.
+It is recommended to use the control name as a prefix for any custom CSS classes as shown here, to avoid collision with other controls and libraries.

 #### The CSS Style Sheet

 To automatically load your CSS depending on the theme, it has to be placed into a sub-directory `default.theme/css` of your require path and its file name must correspond to the control descriptor.
-In case of the clock control, the correct path would be `includes/controls/my-clock-control/default.theme/my-clock-control.css`.
+In case of the clock control, the correct path would be `application/controls/my-clock-control/default.theme/my-clock-control.css`.

 ```CSS
 .my-clock {